csdu/sankalan-2019/source/_events/select-star-from-brain.blade.md

 lang: sql
 rounds:
 - Multiple-choice questions based on standard SQL, PL/SQL, XQuery and DBMS concepts.
-- |-
-    The teams qualifying would be given a set of queries, that would have to be solved using SQL.
+- The teams qualifying would be given a set of queries, that would have to be solved using SQL.
-details:
-- 'Operating System: Windows 10'
-- 'Platform: MySQL Workbench'
 ---
+- Operating System: Windows 10
+- Platform: MySQL Workbench